Take a look at some of the most frequently asked questions (FAQ) about living with an ostomy. Still have questions

 If you have a urostomy, your urine will most likely look the same as it did before your procedure.

-As far what you can expect as far as the amount of normal output for your stoma, talk to your treating physician.
-This will depend on your individual body type and surgery, the amount of fluid you take in, and your individual diet.
+As far as the average amount of output, talk to your treating physician.
+This will depend on factors such as your individual body type, surgery type, fluid intake, and diet.

 There are a variety of reasons why someone may need to have an ostomy performed.